Varsinais-Suomi (parliamentary electoral district)

 Varsinais-Suomi (Egentliga Finland; also known as Finland Proper or Southwest Finland) is one of the 13 electoral districts of the Parliament of Finland, the national legislature of Finland.
-The district was established as Turku and Pori South (Turun läänin eteläinen vaalipiiri; Åbo läns södra valkrets) in 1907 when the Diet of Finland was replaced by the Parliament of Finland.
-It was renamed Varsinais-Suomi in 1999.
+The district was established as Turku Province South (Turun läänin eteläinen vaalipiiri; Åbo läns södra valkrets) in 1907 when the Diet of Finland was replaced by the Parliament of Finland.
+It was renamed Varsinais-Suomi in 1997.
 It is conterminous with the region of Southwest Finland.
 The district currently elects 17 of the 200 members of the Parliament of Finland using the open party-list proportional representation electoral system.
-At the 2019 parliamentary election it had 394,180 registered electors.
+At the 2023 parliamentary election it had 398,903 registered electors.

 History

-Turku and Pori South was one 16 electoral districts established by the Election Act of the Grand Duchy of Finland (Suomen Suuriruhtinaanmaan Vaalilaki) passed by the Diet of Finland in 1906.
+Turku and Pori Province South was one 16 electoral districts established by the Election Act of the Grand Duchy of Finland (Suomen Suuriruhtinaanmaan Vaalilaki) passed by the Diet of Finland in 1906.
 It consisted of the hundreds (kihlakunta) of Åland, Halikko, Masku, Mynämäki, Piikkiö and Vehmaa in the province of Turku and Pori.
 The Åland region was separated into its own electoral district in 1947.
-At the same time, the town of Loimaa and the municipalities of Alastaro, Loimaa, Mellilä and Metsämaa were transferred from Turku North to Turku South.
+At the same time, the town of Loimaa and the municipalities of Alastaro, Loimaa, Mellilä and Metsämaa were transferred from Turku Province North to Turku Province South.
 Somero municipality was transferred from Häme South to Turku South in 1990.
 The district was renamed Varsinais-Suomi in 1997.
 Kodisjoki municipality was transferred from Varsinais-Suomi to Satakunta in 1998.

 Electoral system

 Varsinais-Suomi currently elects 17 of the 200 members of the Parliament of Finland using the open party-list proportional representation electoral system.
 Parties may form electoral alliances with each other to pool their votes and increase their chances of winning seats.
-However. the number of candidates nominated by an electoral alliance may not exceed the maximum number of candidates that a single party may nominate.
+However, the number of candidates nominated by an electoral alliance may not exceed the maximum number of candidates that a single party may nominate.
 Seats are allocated using the D'Hondt method.